wangvei/pydefect/tests/README.txt

 ....

     Each directory contains INCAR POSCAR POTCAR KPOINTS.
      - INCAR is copied from a parent directory.
-Then, NELECT will be added based on the charge state.
+Then, NELECT will be added based on the defect type and charge state.
-     - POSCAR is constructed based on defect.in and POSCAR in parent directory.
+     - POSCAR is constructed based on the representative atoms written in defect.in and POSCAR in parent directory.
        First line for comments denotes the defect position.
      - POTCAR is constructed based on element names written at 6th line in DPOSCAR file.
        The default potcar directory path is set in .pydefect.yaml.
      - KPOINTS is simply copied from a parent directory.

+    Warning:
+        1. When incorrect element name(s) are used, assert IncorrectElementNameError.

 ------------------------------------------------------------------------------
 3. Run vasp for each directory.

+    After calculations, the following three files are needed for postprocess.
+    - POSCAR-initial: initial structure file
+    - POSCAR-final: final structure file
+    - OUTCAR-final: OUTCAR file including the converged results

 ------------------------------------------------------------------------------
 4. Analyze calculation data.
     a.
 Correct defect formation energies.
+        a-1.
+Construct a full information JSON file of the defect in each directory.
     b.
-Quantify local structures and make local structure files for visualization.
+Quantify local structures and make local structure files for visualization. b-1.
+Check the change of local structure via structural optimization. b-2.
+Plot the square of (sums of) one-electron wavefunction(s).
+            --> Construct vasp input files automatically
     c.
 Judge if the defect contains shallow defect state.
     d.
 Gather total and correction energies and plot energy vs Fermi level. d-1.
 Calculate the Fermi level and carrier concentration at room temperature.